amilkyboi/netnate/content/posts/archinstall.md

 ### 2.1 Select the mirrors

-Before installing any packages with `pacman`, it is beneficial to select a list of mirrors optimized for geographic locality and download speed.
+Before installing any packages with `pacman`, it is beneficial to select a list of [mirror servers](https://wiki.archlinux.org/title/Mirrors) optimized for geographic locality and download speed.
+On the live system, after connecting to the internet, [reflector](https://wiki.archlinux.org/title/Reflector) updates the mirror list by choosing 20 most recently synchronized HTTPS mirrors and sorting them by download rate.
+However, I'd like to show the process manually.

 First, back up the current mirrorlist in case of bad overwrites:

 ```zsh
 cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup